 County resource guide

-Autism Resources in Wayne, Tennessee
+Autism Resources in Wayne County, Tennessee

-Local providers
+Local Providers11 providers in Wayne County

 Formal autism evaluations by developmental pediatricians, psychologists, or neuropsychologists.